-Whitman College is committed to maintaining high standards of integrity in research and scholarship, whether funded or not.
+Whitman College is committed to maintaining high standards of integrity in research and scholarship, whether funded by external grants or not.
 The Department of Health and Human Services (HHS) requires that institutions have a written policy on research misconduct in order to be eligible for research funding.
-While there is less than
+While there is less than total unanimity on what constitutes misconduct in research, the categories of fabrication, falsification, plagiarism, and "other serious deviations" that appear in the annual HHS questionnaire are sufficient to cover the full range.